Policies & Restrictions

 Camp Yakety Yak is a NUT FREE environment.
 Please do not send any lunch or snack items with nuts, nut butter, including peanut butter and jelly sandwiches.
 We have staff at every lunch table who are monitoring this, If an item contains nut, the staff will discard the item, instruct the child wash his/her hands, give potato chips as an alternate and place a reminder card in the child's lunch box.
 We have not had to administer an epi-pen yet!

-Camp Yakety Yak has a Cooking class that will meet many times during the camp session to teach skills in following step-by-step instructions, trying new tastes & textures, and socializing while eating.
+Camp Yakety Yak has a healthy snack activity that will happen once daily to teach skills in following step-by-step instructions, trying new tastes & textures, and socializing while eating.
 All campers are expected to assemble the snack and take one bite (if snack has conformed to all dietary restrictions).
 This rule is done for two reasons: to practice doing a project exactly as a “teacher” has instructed you to do it (even if you don’t like the project or would want to do it another way) and to increase a child’s flexibility in trying new things/expand a child’s palate.